A35-Marvin/aws-libwebsockets/lib/secure-streams/protocols/README.md

 This directory contains the code wiring up normal lws protocols to Secure Streams.

-## The lws_protocols callback
+## The aws_lws_protocols callback

-This is the normal lws struct lws_protocols callback that handles events and traffic on the lws protocol being supported.
+This is the normal lws struct aws_lws_protocols callback that handles events and traffic on the lws protocol being supported.

 The various events and traffic are converted into calls using the Secure